 After that select Discord Roles and then a pop-up opens which shows you to Connect your Discord.
 From there you have to add Whop's Official Bot and then do the few steps shown and then you're good to go!

+There you have it - how to create roles on Discord servers step by step.
 In the end, Discord roles give you a world of limitless options for personalizing your server and addressing your unique demands.
-By customising, you can make the most of your new paid community and guarantee that everyone of your members has a unique experience.
+By customizing your Discord roles, you can make the most of your new paid Discord server and guarantee that every one of your members has a unique experience.

 We're dedicated to helping you make the most of your discord communities.
-Check out some of our articles like how to create a paid discord server and more at the whop blog.
+Check out some of our articles like how to build an online community in the first place (including specific tips for Discord server creation), Guilded vs Discord, the best Discord rules, how to boost a Discord server, reselling Discord servers, and more.